frasertweedale/hs-persona-idp/README.rst

 Web server configuration
 ========================

 TLS is required.
-Furthermore, persona-idp requires the webserver to authenticate users.
-Currently, only X.509 client certificate authentication is supported.
-Acquiring a server certificate and creating client certificates is beyond the scope of this README.
+Acquiring a server certificate and enabling TLS is beyond the scope of this README.

+persona-idp requires the webserver to authenticate users.
+Several mechanisms are supported:

+* Any authentication mechanism where the user's email address can be provided to the IdP via the ``REMOTE_USER`` HTTP header.

+* X.509 client certificate authentication can be used.
+The ``REMOTE_USER`` header MUST NOT be set, and the PEM-encoded client certificate is provided in the ``SSL_CLIENT_CERT`` header.
+The email address is first looked for in the Subject Alternative Name extension, then the Subject DN.

-Support for additional authentication methods could be added.
+Support for other authentication methods could be added.
 Please contact the author to discuss.

 Nginx
 -----

+The following example explains how to configure Nginx to use client certificate authentication.
+The IdP is assumed to be running on the same host as Nginx and listening on port 3000.

 Nginx does not support the ``ssl_verify_client`` directive in location context, so the server as a whole must request (but not